hugheylab/simphony/readme.md

 install.packages('drat')
 ```

-Then add the following line to your `.Rprofile` file (located at "~/.Rprofile"), which gets run every time R starts.
+Then add the following line to your `.Rprofile` file (typically located at "~/.Rprofile"), which gets run every time R starts.
 See [here](https://csgillespie.github.io/efficientR/3-3-r-startup.html#r-startup) for details.
 ```R
 drat::addRepo('hugheylab')
 ```
+Alternatively, you can just enter the above command into the R console each time you want to install or update the package.

 Now you can install the package.
 ```R
 install.packages('simphony', type = 'source')